Agile Scrum Methodology | Scrum life cycle Phases and basics

 This article describes agile SDLC (software development life cycle), agile scrum methodology and scrum life cycle phases and agile scrum basics.
-It compares how it benefits from typical water fall model used for software development/maintenance.
+It compares scrum vs waterfall models with respect to its benefits in software development & maintenance.
 It also covers basic terminologies used in agile scrum methodology.

 What is Scrum?